Est. Reading Time: 4 minutes

-Higher education institutions are beginning to realize the true value of SEO management services.
+Universities and Colleges are beginning to realize the true value of SEO for Higher Education.
 Unfortunately, the SEO landscape is volatile and ever changing.
 However, there are some best practices which have been fairly consistent over the last couple of years.
 We believe that these best practices will continue to be relevant throughout 2016 and work to improve online visibility.

 Keyword Research and Targeting Specific URLs